 This is way too much information.

 Writing your own bio can be hard.
 Sometimes you’re too close to the subject matter to realize what’s important and what can be left out.
-But your bio isn’t the place to share your entire life story.
+But your bio isn’t the place to share your entire life story, and it certainly shouldn’t have an endless word count.
 You need to be picky.